rust-basel/fullstack-rust-workshop/src/07-crud_operations.md

 If we can write, we then insert the new item with the generated uuid and respond with the newly generated item as a json serialized `ShoppingListItem`.

-The last thing we have to do, is now add this controller as `POST` callback into our axum `Router`.
+The last thing we have to do, is now register this controller as `POST` handler into our axum `Router`.
 Go ahead an do that and do not forget the use statement on top:

 ```rust